Information Science Major at Shady Grove

 Careers in Information Science

-Many new and emerging job positions are becoming available in the Information Science field.
-It is expected that the demand for individuals who can fill those positions will continue to grow. iSchool graduates will be prepared to compete for these positions in all types of organizations – including government institutions, non-profits, educational and cultural institutions, and the private sector.
+Many new and emerging job positions are becoming available in Information Science.
+The demand for individuals who can fill those positions is expected to continue to grow.
+INFO graduates will be prepared to compete for these positions in all organizations – including government institutions, non-profits, educational and cultural institutions, and the private sector.

-The InfoSci degree will prepare you to compete for a variety of positions and job functions.
+The InfoSci degree will prepare you to compete for various positions and job functions.
 Listed are some of the types of positions that might be of interest to an InfoSci grad.

 Want to work with individuals and teams to understand their information needs and their expectations for tools and applications they will use to work with information?
 You might be interested in a position like:

-Want to design, develop and/or deploy an information system, manage individuals and teams who do such work?
+Want to design, develop, and/or deploy an information system and manage individuals and teams who do such work?
 You might like to work as one of the following: